calmm-js/partial.lenses/README.md

 `L.collect` returns an array of the elements focused on by the given traversal or lens from a data structure.
 Given a lens, there will be 0 or 1 elements in the returned array.
-Given a traversal, there can be any number of elements in the returned array.
+Note that a partial *lens* always targets an element, but `L.collect` implicitly skips elements that are `undefined`.
+Given a traversal, there can be any number of elements in the array returned by `L.collect`.

 For example: